LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 There will be examples of a few combinations and how to make the most of them.

-## Cool Macros
+## Amazing Macros

-Let’s talk Macros—those nifty little tools that can take your pages from “meh” to “wow.”
-Below is a list of my favorites, but if you’re in a hurry, skip to the [next section](#simple-combination) for the ones that’ll matter most in the short term.
+I wouldn't suggest you going and trying all of them, instead go to the [next section](#simple-combination) to start learning simple combinations and go from there.

 - [Multiexcerpt](https://confluence.atlassian.com/conf719/excerpt-macro-1157466743.html): Reuse text and images across pages by naming them.
 - [Multiexcerpt Include](https://confluence.atlassian.com/conf719/excerpt-include-macro-1157466741.html): Import selected multiexcerpts from specified pages.